 C4.4.8.
 White Phosphorous Munitions.
 Requests for white phosphorus munitions should be submitted in accordance with the procedures explained in Table C5.T1g.
 Requests should indicate the type of ammunition, the quantity, and the intended use.
 Requests should be accompanied by the U.S. Mission’s opinion as to whether the amount requested is reasonable in relation to the intended use, current on-hand inventories, and predictable usage rates of such items.
 Requests must also contain assurance from the host Government that white phosphorus munitions are used only for purposes such as signaling and smoke screening.
 DSCA (IOPS) shall coordinate the request.
 Upon approval, DSCA (IOPS) advises the DoD Component and provides the special conditions that must be included in the LOA.

 C4.4.9.
 M-833 and Comparable Depleted Uranium Rounds.
 FAA, section 620J (22 U.S.C.
 2378a) allows the sale of M-833 depleted uranium ammunition and comparable anti-tank rounds containing a depleted uranium penetrating component to North Atlantic Treaty Organization (NATO) member countries, Major Non-NATO Allies, and countries for which a Presidential national security interest determination has been completed.
-Such a determination (Presidential Determination No. 94-37 of July 19, 1994) has been completed for the M-833 round for Bahrain and Saudi Arabia and the M-829 round for Saudi Arabia and Kuwait.
+Such a determination (Presidential Determination (PD) No. 94-37 of July 19, 1994) has been completed for the M-833 round for Bahrain and Saudi Arabia and the M-829 round for Saudi Arabia and Kuwait.

 C4.4.10.
 Ship Transfers.
 Vessels 20 years old or more and no more than 3,000 tons (light load displacement) or less may be transferred after 30 continuous days of the date that the U.S. Navy (USN) notifies Congress of its intent to make the transfer.
 Naval vessels that are less than 20 years old or more than 3,000 tons may be transferred only after enactment of legislation authorizing the transfer.
 10 U.S.C.
 8677 prescribes these criteria and Congressional oversight provisions.
-See Section C11.3. for information on Excess Defense Articles (EDA) Congressional notification requirements.
+See Section EDA.5. for information on Excess Defense Articles (EDA) Congressional Notification (CN) requirements.

 C4.4.11.
 Technical Data Packages for Defense Articles Manufactured by Watervliet Arsenal.
 Technical Data Packages (TDPs) from a government-owned and operated defense plant manufacturing large caliber cannons (e.g., Watervliet Arsenal) to a foreign government, or assistance to a foreign government in producing defense items currently manufactured or developed in a government-owned and operated defense plant manufacturing large caliber cannons, may be transferred if the statutory exceptions in 10 U.S.C.
 7542 are met.
 The Secretary of the Army must determine if these requirements can be met before committing to such transfers; notify the Congress of every transfer agreement; and submit a semiannual report to Congress on the operation of this law and all agreements entered into under it.